CROSS-Net: Region-Agnostic Taxi-Demand Prediction Using Feature Disentanglement: The Proposed Framework

 \subsubsection{Spatio-temporal view}

 Since taxi demand strongly depends on spatio-temporal features, past demand trends, and spatial distributions are useful to predict future taxi demand\cite{chen2020multitask, yao2018deep}.
-Every time slot, we consider one cell as a node and the region as a graph that represents the taxi demand map.
-Our proposed model incorporates STGCN\cite{Yu_2018} to extract features from time-series graph data to consider the spatial and temporal relationship simultaneously.
+For every time slot, we consider one cell as a node and a region as a graph that represents the taxi demand map.
+The graph of the demand map has one node feature, demand value, and edges that connect adjacent cells. \sys \ incorporates STGCN\cite{Yu_2018} to extract features from time-series graph data to consider the spatial and temporal relationship simultaneously.
 To characterize the spatial correlation, cells are connected with the nearest six cells by edges.
 The weight of the edge is a two-dimensional value.
 The first weight is the geographical distance between the centroid of cells that is normalized by cell size.
 The second weight of the edge is the distance along the road network.
 We calculate the shortest path along the road network by using the Open Street Map API.
 From the temporal view, we feed the recent 6-time slot historical demand graphs to the STGCN.

 Although the user needs the recent historical taxi demand of the target regions due to this module, it can not be a heavy task because our framework requires only the recent 6-time slot historical demand records in the entire target region.
 For example, crowd-sourcing can solve this problem easily.